JoelSpeed/enhancements/enhancements/cluster-api/lifecycling-cluster-api-crds-within-openshift.md

   // The CAPI Operator will validate updates to unmanaged CRDs to prevent incompatible changes.
   // When an incompatible change is rejected, please update the OpenShift version before trying again.
   // Values should consist only of lower-case alphanumeric characters, periods (.) and hyphens (-), and should start and end with an alphanumeric character.
+  // Values should be the full Custom Resource Definition name of the API that is to be considered unmanaged.
   // Values should be at most 253 characters in length.
   // +kubebuilder:validation:XValidation:rule="oldSelf.exists(x, self.exists(y, x == y))",message="unmanagedAPIs may not be removed once they have been made unmanaged"
   // +kubebuilder:validation:XValidation:rule="self.exists_one(x, self.exists(y, x == y))",message="unmanagedAPIs must be unique"